a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open a volume window.
 Create a folder.
 Open the folder window, and close the volume window.
 Apple Menu > Run Basic Here.
 Run a program such as `10 FOR I = 1 to 127-14 : ?CHR$(4);"SAVE F";I : NEXT` to create as many files as possible while keeping the total icon count to 127. `BYE` to return to DeskTop.
 Apple Menu > Sort Directory.
 Make sure all the files are sorted lexicographically (e.g. F1, F10, F100, F101, ...)

+* Create a folder with two SYS files named "B.SYSTEM" and "A.SYSTEM".
+Open the folder window.
+Apple Menu > Sort Directory.
+Verify that the files are sorted as "A.SYSTEM" then "B.SYSTEM".

 ## Key Caps

 * Launch DeskTop.
 Run Apple Menu > Key Caps desk accessory.
 Turn Caps Lock off.
 Hold Apple (either one) and press the Q key.
 Verify the desk accessory exits.